Tools

 Note

 Can be used go into the nitty-gritty details of the GPU kernels.
-Its at a lower level than Omnitrace.
+Its at a lower level than rocProfiler Compute.

-MI Performance Profiler (Omniperf) is a system performance profiling tool for Machine Learning and HPC workloads running on AMD Instinct Accelerators (MI200, MI300, etc.).
-It is currently built on top of the rocProfiler to monitor hardware performance counters.
+ROCm Compute Profiler is a performance profiling tool for Machine Learning and HPC workloads running on AMD Instinct Accelerators (MI100, MI200, MI300, etc.).
+It is currently built on top of the rocProfiler (lower level tool) to monitor hardware performance counters.
 Basically it is a pretty interface to rocPROF.

 It offers the following analysis related features: